HomeDing/homeding.github.io/elementclass.md

 This is not a limitation because the configuration values are available anyhow by reading the config.json file.

-[The buildin WebServer](WebServer) offers a resfull endpoint to retrieve these values from the browser or from remote.
+[The buildin WebServer](/webserver.md) offers a restfull endpoint to retrieve these values from the browser or from remote.

 Samples can be found in the provided Element implementations.